 Because there are people all over the country who's just, wait a second, this is not doable.

-As America has always operated, as America has always been.
+This simply won't work as America has always operated, as America has always been.

-And both these guys, there was uh I hadn't seen them in a while.
+And both these guys, I hadn't seen them in a while, one of them in like nine months.

-They have to consider these guys for the first time, I think are actually facing an understanding what liberalism is.
+These guys, for the first time, I think are actually facing an understanding what liberalism is.

 And I think a whole lot of people are.

-Now there's a story here.
+Now, there's a story here.

 Where's this from?

-Uh BC, where is this story from?
+BC, where is this story from?

-I can't find this Weekly standard.
+I can't find this.

-GOP Biggs pushed Paul Ryan to run.
+GOP Biggs push Paul Ryan to run.

-A Wisconsin Congressman Paul Ryan comes to a final decision about running for president.
+Paul Ryan comes to a final decision about running for president.

 Several top national conservatives are encouraging him to join a race.

-You want to know who they are.
+You want to know who they are?

-Mitch Daniels, Jeb Bush, John Boehner, Jim Jordan, Bill Bennett, are among those urging Paul Ryan to run.
+Mitch Daniels, Jeb Bush, John Boehner, Jim Jordan, Bill Bennett are among those urging Paul Ryan to run.

 What does that tell you?